code4me/4me-sdk-csharp/README.md

 The Get method allows field selection.
 If no fields are specified it will return the default field selection as documented on the [4me developer website](https://developer.4me.com/v1/general/field_selection/).
 To return all field values an asterisk (*) can be used.

 #### Pagination
-The API requests returning a collection are always paginated.
+The API requests returning a collection are almost always paginated.
 A single API request will return at most 100 records.
 The client allows you to set the number of items per page, as well as the number of pages to be requested.
 More information about pagination is available on the [4me developer website](https://developer.4me.com/v1/general/pagination/).

 #### Attachments
 The UploadAttachment method makes it possible to upload attachments, which can be referenced later when inserting or updating an object.